supercamel/SpinoDB/README.md

 # SpinoDB

 SpinoDB is an in-memory NoSQL database that is small and self-contained and with emphasis on **speed**.
-It is written in C++ and has bindings for both NodeJS and GObjects (meaning it magically works with Vala, Python and every language supported by Gobject-introspection).
+It is written in C++ and has bindings for both NodeJS and C using GObjects.
+Bindings for Vala, Python, Java, GJS (Gnome Javascript), Lua and so on are all automatically available through GObject Introspection.

 ### When To Use It